PROLOGUS

 “I don’t know how you big, bushy oaks stay in shape with so little water.
 Hang in there!
 Oh, great.
 Where did those clouds from earlier go?
 They must be hiding from me!
 It’s ok, I don’t bite!”

-So passed Irena and Corvinus’ first full day on the road.
+Judging from the miliairiis markers along the road, Irena and Corvinus covered ten miles their first full day.
 Witnessing the sun flaunt its royal purple and red gold on the way to sleep was at least a little reward for their efforts.
-Judging from the stone markers, they had covered nearly ten miles.
 Irena was torn between pride at the modest achievement and despair at the hundreds and hundreds of miles left to go.

 More pressing was the sinking reminder that night was dark.
 Yet again, the siblings found themselves without a place to sleep.